 - Rogue - Stealthy, skilled, and death-defying, a rogue's versatility lets them get the upper hand in almost any situation.

 - Warlock - Bound by their pact to an all-powerful patron, warlocks trade loyalty for supernatural abilities and unique magic.

 - Wizard - Wizards master the arcane by specializing in individual schools of magic, honing ancient spells to modern heights.

 - Druid - Druids are masters of nature magic who can transform into several kinds of animals with their Wild Shape ability.

-So far during early access, Larian have added the Druid class to the initial six choice.
-More classes are expected to come throughout early access.
-"All classes from 5e Player's Handbook will be included at launch," Larian said in an AMA.
+So far during Early Access, Larian have added the Druid, Barbarian, and Bard classes to the initial six choices.
+More classes are expected to come throughout Early Access.
+"All classes from 5e Player's Handbook will be included at launch," Larian said in an AMA (opens in new tab).

 Baldur's Gate 3 subclasses